erasmus-without-paper/ewp-specs-api-omobilities/endpoints/index.md

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.

+### `planned_arrival_after` (optional)

+A date in the `YYYY-mm-dd` format.
+If given, then the client states that it is interested only in the mobilities with `<planned-arrival-date>` coming *after* this given date.

+This parameter was added to allow the client to synchronize only a smaller subset of all mobilities more easily.
+(Many clients may not care to store mobilities, which have ended long ago.)

 Permissions